egst/cynth/doc/features.md

 The condition in `when`, `if` and `while` is syntactically just an explicitly parenthesized tuple of values.
 However, semantically it is restricted to a single value.
 This isn't really consistent with the rest of the language, as every expression, type or declaration is a tuple.
-(Only statements are not tuples.)
+(Only statements are not tuples.
+Though they can be grouped into blocks and singular statements are semantically equivalent to single-statement blocks in the same way singular expressions are equivalent to single-value tuples.)
 Some of them are explicitly parenthesized, some are not, but other than that there is no fundamental difference.
 The only difference is, that I haven't come up with semantics for some cases.
 In many of those cases there is really no need to have tuple semantics there, but it would just make everything cleaner without exceptions from the "everything is a tuple" semantics.